Read summaried version with

 - Companies running paid advertising or SEO campaigns

-- Why It Works
+Why It Works

 - Designed for performance and speed

-- Scalable and future-ready to support long-term growth
+- Scalable and future-ready for long-term growth

 Real-World Scenarios: Businesses Focused on Growth